-It is estimated that over 115 million litres of water per day is being saved as a result of First Fix repairs completed under the Metering Programme and Leakage Reduction Programme.
+It is estimated that nearly 135 million litres of water per day has been saved to date as a result of First Fix repairs completed under the Metering Programme and Leakage Reduction Programme.

 3. How to avail of the scheme